-It seems to tick a lot of boxes for the required feature set with a not unreasonable price for said features.
-Suffice to say, these seem to be in demand and not just from casual listeners but a fair few people who define themselves as audiophiles.
+It seems to tick a lot of boxes for the required feature set with a not-unreasonable price for said features.
+Suffice it to say, these seem to be in demand not just from casual listeners but a fair few people who define themselves as audiophiles.

 It also bears more than a passing resemblance to the MPOW M5, a budget $50 TWS, also packaged with decent features.
 One thing, however, is abundantly clear from my time spent with the TEVI.
 This is tuned very differently from either of these competitors.

 All of the key TWS buzzwords are there in the TEVI including BT5.0, aptX, IPX7, cVc 8.0, and a Qualcomm chipset.
 It is the last buzzword, however, that I think is worth digging into a bit more because of the use of Qualcomm’s TrueWireless Stereo Plus technology.